opencog/opencog/opencog/nlp/README.md

         )
     )

-Notationally, these forms should be considered to be "equivalent" although there is a bunch of actual code that depends on the one or the other, and cannot freely intermingle these cases.
+Abstractly, these forms should be considered to be "equivalent", although there is a bunch of actual code that depends on the one or the other, and there is no automated conversion between these forms.

 References:
 ===========